jyoung4242/articles/peasy/bindings/bindings.md

 Peasy-UI allows for component based design.
 We will 'lightly' touch on this topic in this article as the overall component feature will get its own article for properly exploring its capabilities.

-A component in peasy is any Javascript object which contains a template property.
+A component in peasy is any Javascript object which contains a static, public template property and a static create method.

 BINDING: `${ComponentName === state}`